-Recently, a new client came to me for business coaching and asked for help scaling her new web development business.
+Recently, a new client came to me for business coaching and asked for help to scale her new web development business.
 When I asked her about some of the problems she was facing with scaling her offerings, she told me she was aware of some inconsistencies in delivery as well as some missed deadlines.
 In reviewing her online material, the cracks began to show, particularly in quality.
 She told me that she was aware of the grammar mistakes on her material (blog posts, emails to subscribers, social media posts) but she’s just in so much a hurry to get her useful solutions and information out to her audience that she doesn’t bother with correcting the problems.
 “Besides,” she justified, “My clients are just as busy as I am and understand that a few typos and missed deadlines don’t dilute my message.
 I can’t be bothered with those details when I’m doing important work and they understand that.
 The days of getting things perfect are over.”

 I was stunned by her comments, for a number of reasons: